-- 56. (1) A public body shall refer all matters relating to the disposal of unserviceable, obsolete or surplus stores or equipment to its disposal committee. - (2) A public body shall comply with subsection (1) within a reasonable time after the stores or equipment become unserviceable, obsolete or surplus. - (3) Within fourteen days after receiving the recommendations of the disposal committee, the accounting officer shall give the committee a written notice as to whether the accounting officer accepts or rejects the recommendations of the committee and where the accounting officer rejects the recommendations, he shall include in the notice written reasons for the rejection.

-- (4) If the accounting officer accepts the recommendations of the disposal committee, the stores and equipment shall be disposed of in accordance with those recommendations. - (5) If the accounting officer rejects the recommendations of the disposal committee, he shall, after consultation with the Minister with responsibility for the public body, determine the manner in which the stores or equipment shall be disposed of and give the Office a copy of the notice under subsection (3) and inform the Office, in writing, of his decision under this subsection and his reasons therefor. - 57.
-A public body shall not dispose of unserviceable, Prohibition of obsolete or surplus stores and equipment to an public body employee of the public body or a member of a board or committee of the public body except as expressly allowed under Regulations.
+- 56. (1) A public body shall refer all matters relating Procedure for to the disposal of unserviceable, obsolete or surplus disposal stores or equipment to its disposal committee. - (2) A public body shall comply with subsection (1) within a reasonable time after the stores or equipment become unserviceable, obsolete or surplus. - (3) Within fourteen days after receiving the recommendations of the disposal committee, the accounting officer shall give the committee a written notice as to whether the accounting officer accepts or rejects the recommendations of the committee and where the accounting officer rejects recommendations, he shall include in the notice written reasons for the rejection. - (4) If the accounting officer accepts recommendations of the disposal committee, the stores and equipment shall be disposed of in accordance with those recommendations. - accounting officer ${ m the}$ rejects recommendations of the disposal committee, he shall, after consultation with the minister with responsibility for the public body, determine the manner in which the stores or equipment shall be disposed and give the Office a copy of the notice under subsection (4) and inform the Office, in writing, of his decision under this subsection and his reasons therefor. - 57.
+A public body shall not dispose of unserviceable, Prohibition of obsolete or surplus stores and equipment to an disposal within public body employee of the public body or a member of a board or committee of the public body except as expressly allowed under Regulations.